Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 At the base of all chaining combinators in FParsec stands the _bind_ operator (`>>=`).
 It constructs a new parser based on the result of the previous one.

 We can use the bind operator to chain multiple sequential parsers and combine them into a higher-order parser.
-As a simple example, here's how we can express two consecutive characters that appear in opposite case:
+As a simple example, here's how we can express two consecutive characters that appear in opposite cases:

 ```fsharp
 open FParsec